 Baseball has long been intertwined with statistics, perhaps more than any other sport.
-As Oakland Athletics General Manager Billy Beane famously stated in Moneyball, "Your goal shouldn't be to buy players, your goal should be to buy wins."
+As Oakland Athletics General Manager Billy Beane famously stated in Moneyball: "Your goal shouldn't be to buy players, your goal should be to buy wins" (Miller, 2011, 0:19:55).
 This philosophy revolutionized baseball operations to emphasize that statistical analysis could help us recognize undervalued attributes that translate directly to team success.
-The quest to identify which player attributes genuinely contribute to winning has driven decades of analytical innovation, with each new technological advancement offering deeper insights into team building strategies.
+The quest to identify which player attributes genuinely contribute to winning has driven decades of analytical innovation, with each new technological advancement offering deeper insights into team-building strategies.

 In 2015, Major League Baseball introduced Statcast, a state-of-the-art tracking system that fundamentally transformed baseball analytics.
-Statcast uses radar and optical tracking technology to provide unprecedented data on previously unquantifiable aspects of player performance, such as exit velocity (the speed at which the ball leaves the bat), launch angle (the vertical angle at which the ball is hit), barrel percentage (optimally struck balls), and hard-hit percentage (balls hit at 95+ mph).
+Statcast uses radar and optical tracking technology to provide unprecedented data on previously unquantifiable aspects of player performance, such as exit velocity (the speed at which the ball leaves the bat), launch angle (the vertical angle at which the ball is hit), barrel percentage (optimally struck balls), and hard-hit percentage (balls hit at 95+ mph) (Baseball Savant, n.d.).
 This technological revolution was a significant milestone in baseball's analytical evolution and had already progressed from basic counting statistics to sophisticated metrics over the previous decade.
+Indeed, the Tampa Bay Rays have been at the forefront of baseball's information age, leveraging advanced analytics and innovative player evaluation methods to construct a successful team despite having one of the league's lowest payrolls (MLB, 2019).

 Despite these advancements, questions remain about which batting statistics, both traditional and advanced (Statcast), most consistently translate to team offensive production (total runs).
-As Wulff and De Silva (2022) noted, "statistics measure different aspects of hitting that cannot be captured in a single sabermetric" (p.
-95), highlighting the multidimensional nature of offensive metric and the challenge of identifying which metrics are most valuable for predicting run production.
+As Wulff and De Silva (2022) notes, "statistics measure different aspects of hitting that cannot be captured in a single sabermetric" (p.
+95), highlighting the multidimensional nature of offensive metrics and the challenge of identifying which metrics are most valuable for predicting run production.

 This research examines the relationship between various batting metrics and team run production throughout the Statcast era (2015-2024) by analyzing team-level offensive statistics for all 30 MLB teams.
 The dataset includes traditional metrics (batting average, on-base percentage, slugging percentage, home runs, walks, and strikeouts) alongside Statcast metrics (exit velocity, launch angle, barrel percentage, and hard-hit percentage).
 Using correlation analysis, multiple regression modeling, and longitudinal trend analysis, this research identifies which metrics most consistently predict total run scored and how these relationships have evolved since Statcast's introduction.
-The analyses reveal that traditional metrics, particularly walks (BB) and home runs (HR), show the strongest correlations with run production (r = 0.890 and r = 0.875, respectively), while advanced Statcast metrics show weaker relationships than initially hypothesized.
+The analysis reveals that traditional metrics, particularly walks (BB) and home runs (HR), show the strongest correlations with run production (r = 0.890 and r = 0.875, respectively), while advanced Statcast metrics show weaker relationships than initially hypothesized.
 Furthermore, regression analysis demonstrates that traditional statistical models outperform Statcast-based models in predicting team run totals, with an R-squared value of 0.955 for the traditional model compared to significantly lower values for Statcast-only models.
 These results have important implications for how MLB teams should evaluate offensive talent and construct lineups to maximize run production in the Statcast era.

-2 Literature Review
+Literature Review